celestiaorg/docs/developers/arbitrum-deploy.md

 Since the contracts deployed through the factories above are already configured to communicate with Blobstream, you now only have to configure your node accordingly.
+First understand the different variables that will be set in the config:

+- **`enable`:** self explanatory, set it to true if you are using Celestia DA 😁
+- **`rpc`:** rpc endpoint for **celestia-node**
+- **`tendermint-rpc`:** a celestia-core endpoint from a full node (**NOTE:** only needed for a batch poster node
+- **`namespace-id`:** namespace being used to post data to Celestia
+- **`auth-token`:** auth token for your Celestia Node
+- **`is-poster`:** is the node with Celestia DA the batch poster, set to true if so.
+- **`gas-price`:** how much to pay for gas (in uTIA)
+- **`event-channel-size`:** size of the events channel used by the batch poster to wait for a range of headers that contains the header for the block in which it posted a blob, before posting the batch to the base layer for verification on Blobstream X.
+- **`blobstreamx-address`:** address of the Blobstream X contract on the base chain.
+    - Note that the `SequencerInbox` contract for each chain has a constant address for the `BlobstreamX` contract, thus make sure that the Blobstream X address in the `SequencerInbox` being used for the templates in `RollupCreator` matches the one in your config.

-Enable Celestia DA in your Arbitrum chain params in `config/nodeConfig.json`.
+Now enable Celestia DA in your Arbitrum chain params in `config/nodeConfig.json`.
 If you'd like to use your own namespace, use a custom 10 byte value or random value using `openssl rand -hex 10` for `namespace-id`:

 :::warning
 The Orbit contracts depend on